 We asked four PR professionals that work with SMBs— Patricia Baronowski-Schneider, president and CEO of Pristine Advisers; Ronai Rivera, owner at Anomaly the Agency; Colin Bennett, founder and owner of C.L.
-Bennett PR, and Luiza Leal, marketing specialist and professional writer—for tips and strategies for approaching these companies as they prepare to move forward post-COVID.
+Bennett PR, and Luiza Leal, marketing specialist and professional writer—for 3 ways PR can help small businesses as they prepare to move forward post-COVID.

 Remote PR Jobs: What is the best piece of advice you can give a new PR professional when they are targeting the SMB space?